Available 24h

 Exceptional antique furniture and accessories can be an excellent idea for decorating our interiors.
 Today, there is a growing number of enthusiasts for high-quality vintage items that possess a specific character and soul.
 This is a nod to history, craftsmanship, and the design of classic and timeless furniture.
 There are many different styles in antique furniture, each with its distinctive features.

-Many styles characterize antique furniture, but a few of the most important can be distinguished.
-Eclectic furniture belongs to the 19th century, during which the Biedermeier style was predominant.
-Its early variations include neo-Gothic, Gothic, Rococo, Louis Philippe style, and finally the Victorian English style.
-Toward the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.
+Many styles characterize antique furniture, but a few are particularly prominent.
+Eclectic furniture refers to the 19th century, notably the Biedermeier style.
+Its early variations include neo-Gothic, Gothic, Rococo, Louis-Philippe style, and finally the English Victorian style.
+By the end of the century, these styles transitioned into pseudo-classicism, Renaissance, and Baroque styles.

-Beautiful Empire-style furniture dates from the late 18th to early 19th century.
-It originated during Napoleon’s reign, which imposed a significant resemblance to and references from Roman and Greek ornamentation.
+Beautiful Empire-style furniture dates from the late 18th to early 19th century, originating from Napoleon’s reign.
+It features significant similarities and references to Roman and Greek ornamentation.

-Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Noteworthy and interesting are antique products in Rococo style and Louis XV.
-Next is Baroque, whose name derives from the Portuguese “barocco” – meaning an irregularly developed pearl.
-These were highly decorative pieces meant to radiate splendor and play a significant role in luxury.
-Unique, selectively used materials were employed to emphasize the grandeur of these items.
+Neoclassical furniture is associated with Louis XVI style, which also draws heavily from ancient architecture.
+Noteworthy are antique products in Rococo and Louis XV styles.
+The next style is Baroque, derived from the Portuguese word barocco — meaning an irregularly developed pearl.
+Baroque furniture was highly decorative, designed to radiate splendor and play a significant role in luxury.
+Selectively used materials emphasized the grandeur of these pieces.

-Today, we can observe how much the Baroque style influenced modern classic furniture, which is designed with a strong resemblance to the historical period.
+Today, we can observe how much the Baroque style influenced modern classic furniture, which is often designed with a strong resemblance to the historical period.
 An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
-Renaissance furniture was quite heavy and massive, using dark stains, cornices, sturdy bases, and reliefs.
-These products were quite distinctive but also opened new possibilities, such as the construction of credenzas and broadly speaking, chest-type furniture.
-They also drew inspiration from mythology and ancient times, with supports and legs often taking animal forms.
+Renaissance furniture was quite heavy and massive, often using brown stains, with cornices, sturdy bases, and reliefs.
+These products were quite distinctive but also introduced new possibilities, such as the construction of cupboards and broadly speaking, chest furniture.
+They also reflected an interest in mythology and antiquity, with supports and legs often taking animal forms.

-Lion's paws, eagle's heads – these are common sights especially in Renaissance style.
-Currently, many global brands reproduce furniture made in this style, drawing inspiration from Italian and French creators.
+Lion paws, eagle heads – these are common sights in Renaissance style.
+Currently, many global brands recreate furniture crafted in this style, drawing inspiration from Italian and French artisans.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It is important to remember that in each country, the perception of furniture craftsmanship varied, so each style had its own distinct character.
+It is important to remember that furniture production was perceived differently in each country, so each style had its own distinct character.
 This is especially important when searching for a luxurious antique that suits your interior.

 The most important aspect of vintage antique furniture is originality.
-This is ultimately crucial from the buyer's perspective, as the market is flooded with many forgeries.
-Luxury Products provides a certificate confirming the product's compliance with its actual description and photographs.
-We have at your disposal art appraisers, historians, and experts from around the world.
+This is ultimately crucial for the buyer, as the market is filled with many forgeries.
+Luxury Products provides a certificate confirming the product’s compliance with its actual description and photographs.
+We have art appraisers, historians, and experts from around the world at your disposal.

 Attributes / Details